How Facebook Outs Sex Workers - Slashdot

 Re: (Score:2)

+Close.
+The real problem is carrying a cell phone with the Facebook app on it, signed in with your account, while doing things you don't want Facebook knowing about.
+All they have to do is correlate the GPS locations from multiple devices to detect that two people are repeatedly in the same location at the same time.

-Facial Recognition (Score:3)
+Facial Recognition (Score:3, Insightful)

 This is probably due to someone posting a photo with both people in it.
 Facebook will use facial recognition on photos, and when it sees two people in the same photo, I would expect it to suggest a connection.

-Re:Facial Recognition (Score:4, Insightful)
+Re:Facial Recognition (Score:5, Insightful)

 AC, because I moderated already.